North Macedonia - Country Commercial Guide

 Most consumer goods are imported by distributors who resell to retailers.
 A few retailers import goods directly for sale in their own outlets.

 North Macedonia’s retail sector is dominated by small shops.
-There are a few shopping malls in North Macedonia, including Skopje City Mall opened in 2012, and East Gate Mall, which opened in 2021.
+There are a few shopping malls in North Macedonia, including Skopje City Mall opened in 2012, East Gate Mall opened in 2021, and Diamond Mall Skopje, which opened in October 2023.

-Two large foreign supermarket chains are present in the market: Vero (part of the Greek Veropoulos Group) and Turkish Ramstore.
+Two large foreign supermarket chains are present in the market: Vero (which was part of the Greek Veropoulos Group) and Turkish Ramstore.
 Germany supermarket chain Lidl is also in the process of establishing operations in the country.
 Local grocery retailers include Tinex, Kam Market, and Kipper Market.

 Using an Agent or Distributor